tmtsoftware/esw/docs/src/main/technical/apps/sequence-manager-app.md

 ## 1. Install `coursier` and the TMT Apps channel

-The `coursier` application must be installed on your machine and the OCS Apps channel must be installed.
+The `coursier` application must be installed on your machine, and the OCS Apps channel must be installed.
 The instructions for doing this are provided @ref:[here](getting-apps.md).

 ## 2. Start any Needed CSW services